 The World Spine Care (WSC) research committee is comprised of research scientists and clinicians from eight different countries.
 The team is led by co-chairs Margareta Nordin and Eric Hurwitz.
-Its full-time members include Francesca Wuytack (secretary), Pierre Côté, Stefan Eberspaecher, Scott Haldeman, Jan Hartvigsen, Maria Hondras, Deborah Kopansky-Giles, Geoff Outerbridge, and Vincent Setlhare with ad hoc members Afua Adjei–kwayisi, Stephen Laski, Jean Moss, and Steven Passmore.
+Its full-time members include Francesca Wuytack (secretary), Pierre Côté, Stefan Eberspaecher, Scott Haldeman, Jan Hartvigsen, Deborah Kopansky-Giles, Geoff Outerbridge, Steven Passmore, Vincent Setlhare, and Patricia Tavares with ad hoc members Afua Adjei–kwayisi, Stephen Laski, and Jean Moss.

 The research committee is responsible for: